NY data show nursing home deaths undercounted by thousands - WTMJ

 ALBANY, N.Y.
 (AP) — New York Gov. Andrew Cuomo’s administration confirmed Thursday that thousands more nursing home residents died of COVID-19 than the state’s official tallies had previously acknowledged, dealing a potential blow to his image as a pandemic hero.

-The surprise development, after months of the state refusing to divulge its true numbers, showed that at least 12,743 long-term care residents died of the virus, far greater than the official tally of 8,727, and by some measures the highest such toll in the nation.
+The surprise development, after months of the state refusing to divulge its true numbers, showed that at least 12,743 long-term care residents died of the virus as of Jan.
+19, far greater than the official tally of 8,505 on that day, cementing New York’s toll as one of the highest in the nation.

 “While we cannot bring back the individuals we lost to this crisis, this report seeks to offer transparency that the public deserves,” James said in a statement.